Joseba-Rodriguez/NMAPP/README.md

 The tool facilitates the detection of changes in the network, the discovery of new hosts, the identification of services and vulnerabilities, and the tracking of network infrastructure evolution.

 Explore NMAPP and take advantage of its functionality to obtain detailed and up-to-date information about your network!
-Access the /NMAPP v2.0 folder for installation instructions.
+Access to /NMAPP v2.0 directory to see more detailed functions.

 ## Installation